roverwing/RoverWingHardware/docs/accessories.rst

 ===========
 Accessories
 ===========
 Here are some accessories for the  RoverWing board.
-If you bought your board on Kickstarter, please note that these accessories are not included.
+These accessories are not included -- you will need to purchase them separately.

 .. toctree::
     :caption: Accessories